0 Helpful / 2 Not

 Favorite holes: 2, 7 and 15.

-Cons: Hole 6 is probably a little too difficult.
-I have birdied it with a tomahawk off the tee pad, but there is a little too much luck involved.
-The tee pad on hole 12 is misaligned and this otherwise long course sort of ends on a whimper with two very short holes, each about 200'.
+This otherwise long course sort of ends on a whimper with two very short holes, each about 200'.
 By comparison, the first four holes average over 400'.
 They are tricky, tunnel holes that are part of the original course.

 Least favorite holes: 4, 13 and 17.

 Other Thoughts: This course is a newly opened course that contains holes 13-18 of the original Ft.
 Buhlow Course.
 The new holes, 1-12, offer considerably more difficulty than first 11 holes of the original course and add some distance too.